Vaibhav-Dubey/Vaibhav-Dubey/README.md

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/MeJgB3yMMwIaHmKD4z/giphy.gif" />

 My name is Vaibhav Dubey.
-I'm in love with software development since early college which led me to work in the IT field, despite my Electronics Degress :P. I've been working in the industry for  sometime now.
+I'm in love with software development since early college which led me to work in the IT field, despite my Electronics Degrees :P. I've been working in the industry for  sometime now.
 Besides code, I love learning new (human) languages, meeting new cultures, and playing games.

 <br/>
 <br/>